-The bulk of your deals would be form South East Asia so language proficiency in one or more of those local languages is a must.
+The bulk of your deals would be from South East Asia so language proficiency in one or more of those local languages is a must.
 English is obviously mandatory.

-Banks prefer candidates form Asia (as opposed to US/ Europe) who they know are more likely to stick around and are not going to just go back after getting the experience.
+Banks prefer candidates from Asia (as opposed to US/ Europe) who they know are more likely to stick around and are not going to just go back after getting the experience.